wenewzhang/mixin_labs-php-bot/README3.md

 )
 ```

 Now you need to carefully keep the account information.
-You need these information to read asset balance and other content.
+These information are required to read asset balance and other content of account.
 ### Create Bitcoin wallet for the Mixin Network account
 The Bitcoin  wallet is not generated automatically at same time when we create Mixin Network account.
 Read Bitcoin asset once to generate a Bitcoin wallet.
 ```php